wombleton/gitlaw-nz/acts/C/Civil Aviation Act 1990.md

     (5) If any money withdrawn under subsection (4) is paid by an airport authority, pursuant to the liability of the airport authority under any enactment, deed, or agreement, to any other body or person, it may be used for such purposes (whether or not related to the airport) as the body or person receiving it thinks fit.

-    Compare: 1964 No 68 s 13B; 1986 No 128 s 8(4); 1987 No 195 [s 15][613]
+    Compare: 1964 No 68 s 13B; 1986 No 128 s 8(4); 1987 No 195 [s 15][615]

-    Section 95(1): amended, on 25 January 2005, pursuant to [section 65R(3)][505] of the Public Finance Act 1989 (1989 No 44).
+    Section 95(1): amended, on 25 January 2005, pursuant to [section 65R(3)][507] of the Public Finance Act 1989 (1989 No 44).

 ## Part 11
 Miscellaneous provisions

-##### 96 Sale of liquor at international airports
+##### 96 Sale of alcohol at international airports

+*   (1) Alcohol may be sold at any international airport to any passenger on an aircraft departing from or arriving in New Zealand if---

+    *   (a) in the case of alcohol bought for consumption off the airport premises, the passenger is of or over the age stated in [section 5][505] of the Sale and Supply of Alcohol Act 2012; and

+    *   (b) in the case of alcohol bought for consumption on the airport premises, the passenger is of or over the age stated in [section 5][505] of the Sale and Supply of Alcohol Act 2012\.

-*   (1) Liquor may be sold at international airports to passengers on aircraft departing from or arriving in New Zealand, being passengers who have attained the age of 18 years, but any liquor so sold shall not be delivered by or on behalf of the purchaser to any other person within New Zealand or consumed within New Zealand unless it has been entered by the passenger for home consumption in accordance with the [Customs and Excise Act 1996][614].
+    (2) Unless alcohol sold under the authority of subsection (1) has been entered by the passenger concerned for home consumption in accordance with the [Customs and Excise Act 1996][616], a person must not deliver it by or on behalf of the buyer to any other person within New Zealand, or consume it within New Zealand.

-    (2) The Governor-General may, from time to time, by Order in Council, make regulations for either or both of the following purposes:
+    (3) The Governor-General may, from time to time, by Order in Council, make regulations for either or both of the following purposes:

-    *   (a) prescribing the circumstances and conditions relating to the control of the sale of liquor at international airports to passengers on aircraft departing from or arriving in New Zealand, being passengers who have attained the age of 18 years:
+    *   (a) prescribing the circumstances and conditions relating to the control of the sale of alcohol at international airports to passengers on aircraft departing from or arriving in New Zealand who are of or over the age referred to in subsection (1)(a) or (b) (as the case requires):

     *   (b) prescribing offences in respect of the contravention of or non-compliance with any provision of any regulations made under this section, and prescribing fines, not exceeding $1,000, that may, on conviction, be imposed in respect of any such offence.

+    (4) A person commits an offence who---

+    *   (a) sells alcohol at any international airport to any passenger on an aircraft departing from or arriving in New Zealand who is under the age referred to in subsection (1)(a) or (b) (as the case requires); or

+    *   (b) fails to comply with subsection (2).

-    (3) Every person who does any act in contravention of this section commits an offence and is liable on conviction to a fine not exceeding $1,000\.
+    (5) A person who commits an offence against subsection (4) is liable on conviction to a fine not exceeding $1,000\.

-    (4) Nothing in the [Sale of Liquor Act 1989][615] shall apply to the sale of liquor pursuant to the authority of this section or of any regulations made under this section.
+    (6) Nothing in the [Sale and Supply of Alcohol Act 2012][617] applies to the sale of alcohol under the authority of this section or of any regulations made under it.

-    Compare: 1964 No 68 s 25; 1989 No 146 s 2

-    Section 96(1): amended, on 1 April 2000, by [section 119][616] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 96(1): amended, on 1 October 1996, by [section 289(1)][617] of the Customs and Excise Act 1996 (1996 No 27).

-    Section 96(2)(a): amended, on 1 April 2000, by [section 119][616] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 96: replaced, on 18 December 2013, by [section 417(1)][506] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

-    Section 96(2)(b): amended, on 1 July 2013, by [section 413][471] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 96(3): amended, on 1 July 2013, by [section 413][471] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 96A Minister may prohibit smoking on international air routes